crate/cratedb-guide/docs/install/cloud/azure/vm.md

 (azure-vm-setup)=

-# Running CrateDB on Azure VMs
+# CrateDB on Azure VMs

 Getting CrateDB working on Azure with Linux or Windows is a simple process.
 You can use Azure's management console or CLI interface ([Learn how to install